parcel-bundler/website/src/features/development.md

 - `-p`, `--port` – Overrides the default port.
 The `PORT` environment variable can also be used to set the port.
 - `--host` – By default, the dev server accepts connections on all interfaces.
 You can override this to specify that only connections from certain hosts should be accepted.
 - `--open` – Automatically opens the entry in your default browser after Parcel starts.
 You can also pass a browser name to open a different browser, e.g. `--open safari`.
+- `--no-cors` – By default, the dev server allows cross origin requests.
+Use this option to prevent access from external websites.

 ## Hot reloading